 I’m sure Ruth’s suggestion is going to be very important in our relationship together.
 I also have the feeling that she has given me something enormously profound to ponder.”

 This is challenging for me, as someone interested in growing spiritually and someone who also loves to learn.
-I really enjoy studying culture and theology and philosophy, and I know a lot about spiritual things.
+I really enjoy studying cultures and theologies and philosophies of all kinds, and I know a lot about spiritual things.
+It’s comfortable for me.
 I can talk the talk.
-But intelligence is not a prerequisite for living a better life.
+But knowledge is not a prerequisite for living a better life.
 Am I more loving than I was?
 Am I more generous?
 Am I more honest?
 Am I more likely to forgive?
 Do I worry less?
 Am I more at peace with myself and others?
-How do I know?

 Voice and touch.

 "Hey Now," a cut from London Grammar’s debut album If You Wait, gets a mesmerizing stop-motion treatment.
 Watch the video.
 Directed by Chris Ullens.

 First Lesson, by Philip Booth

 be tipped back in the cup of my hand.

 your arms wide, lie out on the stream

 and look high at the gulls.
 A dead-

 man’s float is face down.
 You will dive